balderdashy/sails-docs/reference/waterline/datastores/transaction.md

-# .transaction()
+# `.transaction()`

-Fetch a preconfigured deferred object hooked up to the sails-mysql or sails-postgresql adapter (and consequently the appropriate driver)
+Fetch a preconfigured, deferred object hooked up to the sails-mysql or sails-postgresql adapter (and consequently the appropriate driver).

 ```usage
 await datastore.transaction(during);
 ```

-_Or_
+or

 + `var result = await datastore.transaction(during);`